osisoft/PI-Adapter/V1/Troubleshooting/troubleshoot-the-adapter.md

 1. Navigate to the logs directory:<br>
     Windows: `%ProgramData%\OSIsoft\Adapters\<AdapterName>\Logs`<br>
     Linux: `/usr/share/OSIsoft/Adapters/<AdapterName>/Logs`.<br><br>
-    **Example:** A successful connection to a PI Web API egress endpoint displays the following message in the OmfEgress log:
+    **Example:**<br> A successful connection to a PI Web API egress endpoint displays the following message in the OmfEgress log:

     ```json
     2020-11-02 11:08:51.870 -06:00 [Information] Data will be sent to the following OMF endpoint: